 Salmon fishing season generally runs from June 1st to October 31st.
 A salmon fishing license can be obtained at the local Home Hardware Pro Shop.
 Your host at Iron Mountain Wilderness Cabins is also a licensed fishing guide - contact us to arrange a day of guided fishing!

 Don't forget to brush up on your salmon fishing etiquette before jumping into a pool - you will make more friends by observing and respecting the local customs on the river!

 Known as Cape Breton's Inland Sea, the oceanic waters of the Bras d'Or Lakes make them a federal fishery.
 You are not required to purchase a license to fish these waters, however you must still abide by the DFO fishing regulations and bag limits.

 The Bras d'Or Lake is known for good fishing for rainbow and brown trout, striped bass, smelt, salmon, cod, flounder, blueback herring, gaspereau and eel.
-There are numerous places to fish from the bank or to launch a boat in the Bras d'Or in Whycocomagh, about 5km from your cabin, so be sure to bring your rod and gear with you if you enjoy fishing!
+There are numerous places to fish from the bank and launch a boat in the Bras d'Or, including in Whycocomagh, about 5km from your cabin, so be sure to bring your rod and gear with you if you enjoy fishing!

 In this photoe, Molly our cattle dog is eying up a fish early one morning in Whycocomagh Provincial Park (5km down the road from our location).

 Ice fishing is a popular winter activity on the Bras d'Or.
 We are working with locals to offer ice fishing excursions this winter - let us know in advance if you are interested!